-Phil has worked as a singing teacher for the past ten years and before that worked extensively as a vocal coach or repetiteur for many years.
-The shift to working on actual vocal technique came about as a result of his increasing sense that the voice must be fully released in order for us to sing really well.
-Having suffered vocal problems himself, he has developed a model of singing technique that supports healthy, relaxed functioning of the vocal mechanism.
+I have worked as a singing teacher for the past ten years and before that I worked extensively as a vocal coach or repetiteur for many years.
+The shift to working on actual vocal technique came about as a result of my increasing sense that the voice must be fully released in order for us to sing really well.
+Having suffered from vocal problems, I developed a model of singing technique that supports healthy, relaxed functioning of the vocal mechanism.

 A clear model for developing a fully released singing voice

-Phil uses a powerful, innovative model for vocal training that sits comfortably with many other schools and disciplines of vocal study, even ones that disagree with each other.
-He provides clear materials and a logical scheme of work.
-Phil recognises the danger of a one-size-fits-all, dogmatic approach and his model has a flexibility that means it easily adapts so that different voices use it in very different ways.
+I use my own innovative model for vocal training that sits comfortably with many other schools and disciplines of vocal study, even ones that disagree with each other.
+I provide clear materials and a logical scheme of work.
+Having encountered the very real dangers of a one-size-fits-all, dogmatic approach, my model has a flexibility that means it easily adapts so that different voices use it in very different ways.

-Each person has a unique voice and Phil understands how vital it is for voice students to release their authentic tone and not merely put on a voice that sounds impressive.
-With this clear model for vocal release, combined with his system of learning vocal musicianship, students can feel very confident and clear as they work to discover their true voice and sing with effortless freedom.
+Each person has a unique voice and I know how vital it is for voice students to release their authentic tone and not put on a voice that sounds impressive.
+With this clear model for vocal release, combined with a system of learning vocal musicianship, students can learn with confidence and clarity as they work to discover their true voice and sing with effortless freedom.

 Expand your range and expressive power